joec2809/joec2809/README.md

-- 👋 Hi, I’m @joec2809
+- 👋 Hi, I’m Joe
-- I'm a PhD at the Institute of Cosmology and Gravitation in Portsmouth
+- I'm a PhD student at the Institute of Cosmology and Gravitation in Portsmouth
 - My research is looking at tidal disruption events, by looking for spectra in SDSS and DESI

 <!---